Architecture

 means that there is user username with read access and password password hashed by sha512 with salt salt.

-OAuth provider uses library definitions (aioauth-client) in order authenticate users.
+OAuth provider uses library definitions (aioauth-client) in order to authenticate users.
 It still requires user permission to be set in database, thus it inherits mapping provider without any changes.
 Whereas we could override check_credentials (authentication method) by something custom, OAuth flow is a bit more complex than just forward request, thus we have to implement the flow in login form.

 OAuth’s implementation also allows authenticating users via username + password (in the same way as mapping does) though it is not recommended for end-users and password must be left blank.
 In particular this feature can be used by service reporting (aka robots).

 In addition, web service checks the source socket used.
 In case if it belongs to socket.AF_UNIX family, it will skip any further checks considering the request to be performed in safe environment (e.g. on the same physical machine).
 This feature, in particular is being used by the reporter instances in case if socket address is set in configuration.
+Note, however, that this behaviour can be disabled by configuration.

 In order to configure users there are special subcommands.